Table of Contents

 - Subserosal leiomyomas

-- Parasitic leiomyomas: leiomyomas which are pedunculated, to begin with, but seek blood supply from surrounding tissues such as omentum and other pelvic structures and subsequently get disconnected from the uterus.
+- Parasitic leiomyomas: leiomyomas that are pedunculated, but seek blood supply from surrounding tissues including the omentum and other pelvic structures and subsequently get disconnected from the uterus.

 - Familial leiomyoma: with a defect in the fumarate hydratase gene on chromosome 1 it is associated with renal cell carcinoma.